-'Maximum Distributable Amount (MDA)' The MDA is a factor representing the available distributable profit whilst remaining in excess of its combined buffer requirement.
-CRD IV places restrictions on a bank's dividend decisions depending on its proximity to meeting the buffer.
+'Maximum Distributable Amount (MDA)' The MDA is a factor representing the available distributable profit of an institution whilst remaining in excess of its Combined Buffer Requirement (CBR).
+CRD IV places restrictions on a bank's dividend, AT1 coupon and variable compensation decisions depending on its proximity to meeting the buffer.

-'Medium-Term Notes' Corporate notes (or debt securities) continuously offered by a company to investors through a dealer.
-Investors can choose from differing maturities, ranging from nine months to 30 years.
+'Medium-Term Notes (MTNs)' Corporate notes (or debt securities) continuously offered by a company to investors through a dealer.
+Investors can choose from differing maturities, ranging from under 1 year to 30 years.
 They can be issued on a fixed or floating coupon basis or with an exotic coupon; with a fixed maturity date (non-callable) or with embedded call or put options or early repayment triggers.
 MTNs are most generally issued as senior, unsecured debt.

-'Methodology and policy' In the context of the Capital Risk section of the Barclays PLC Annual Report, the effect on RWAs of methodology changes driven by regulatory policy changes.
+[•]Methodology and policy[•] In the context of the Capital Risk section of the Barclays PLC Annual Report (or equivalent section in quarterly or half yearly results), the effect on RWAs of methodology changes driven by regulatory policy changes.

-'MiFID II' Refers to either the Markets in Financial Instruments Directive 2014/65/EC and the Markets in Financial Instruments Regulation 600/2014 (as amended from time to time), which together are European Union law that provide harmonised regulation for investment services across the member states of the European Economic Area, or these rules and regulations as they form part of UK law pursuant to the European Union (Withdrawal) Act 2018 (as amended from time to time), as applicable.
+^{'MiFID II'} Refers to either the Markets in Financial Instruments Directive 2014/65/EC and the Markets in Financial Instruments Regulation 600/2014 (as amended from time to time), which together are European Union law that provide harmonised regulation for investment services across the member states of the European Economic Area, or these rules and regulations as they form part of UK law pursuant to the European Union (Withdrawal) Act 2018 (as amended from time to time), as applicable.

-'Minimum requirement for own funds and eligible liabilities (MREL)' A European Union wide requirement under the Bank Recovery and Resolution Directive for all European banks and investment banks to hold a minimum level of equity and/or loss absorbing eligible liabilities to ensure the operation of the bail-in tool to absorb losses and recapitalise an institution in resolution.
+[•]Minimum requirement for own funds and eligible liabilities (MREL)[•] A European Union-wide requirement under the Bank Recovery and Resolution Directive for all European banks and investment banks to hold a minimum level of equity and/or loss absorbing eligible liabilities to ensure the operation of the bail-in tool to absorb losses and recapitalise an institution in resolution or these rules and regulations as they form part of UK law pursuant to the European Union (Withdrawal) Act 2018 (as amended from time to time), as applicable.
 An institution's MREL requirement is set by its resolution authority.
 Amendments in the EU Risk Reduction Measure package are designed to align MREL and TLAC for EU G-SIBs.